-- Experience in a full-fledged object-oriented programming language such as Java, C++, or Smalltalk,
+- Familiar with an object-oriented programming language such as Java, C++

-- Familiar with all the concepts, tools, and vocabulary in Kotlin, if not you can take up Udacity’s free course to learn Kotlin basics here,
+- Familiar with all the concepts, tools, and vocabulary in Kotlin/Java, if not you can take up Udacity’s free course to learn Kotlin basics,

-- The basic idea of what is Android Studio and Github, else just search YouTube there are a lot of beginner-friendly tutorials.
+- The basic idea of Android Studio, there are a tonne of tutorials on YouTube too.

 What is Google Codelabs

-Codelabs were created by Google Developers they give a guided and tutorial like hands-on experience.
-Most codelabs will step you through the process of building a small application or adding a new feature to an existing application.
-So, basically there are codelabs on almost all Google technologies like cloud, flutter, and machine learning to help you learn the basics complete with solutions in GithHub, and yes all codelabs are available for free.
+Codelabs are created by Google Developers, where they provide us with guided tutorials and hands-on experience on simple projects.
+Most codelabs will take us through the process of building a small application or adding a new feature to an existing application.
+There are codelabs on almost all Google technologies to help you learn the basics complete with solutions in GithHub.
+Yes, all codelabs are free.

 First, to work with Android studio we need a lot of patience and do not fall into the tutorial trap, once you learn something, try to build/implement an app project out of it.
 I had some basic knowledge in OOPS and Java and followed Udacity’s Kotlin Boot camp.
 Also, do read 5 App ideas for beginners.